18 Neural Networks

 Noisy quadratic function approximated by a neural network with tanh activation function.

-We can apply the same approach to the interactions, say the true model for the data as follows \[ y = 0.5 + 0.1x_1 + 0.2x_2 + 0.5x_1x_2+ \epsilon, ~ \epsilon \sim N(0,0.02^2) \] We can use the same model as above, but with two input variables.
+The same approach extends naturally to interaction terms.
+Consider the following data-generating process: \[ y = 0.5 + 0.1x_1 + 0.2x_2 + 0.5x_1x_2+ \epsilon, ~ \epsilon \sim N(0,0.02^2) \] We can use the same model as above, but with two input variables.
 The model will learn the interaction term from the data.

 set.seed(99) #ovi